AmadeusITGroup/xjs/syntaxes/README.md

  To generate a new grammar version:
  - update the syntaxes/TypeScript.tmLanguage.json file from
    https://github.com/Microsoft/vscode/blob/master/extensions/typescript-basics/syntaxes/TypeScript.tmLanguage.json
- - and run "yarn generate"
+ - and run "yarn build"

 ## Validating the grammar in VS Code